-If packet replication and elimination is used over paths with resource allocation (Section 3.2.1), and member flows that take different-length paths through the network are combined, a merge point may require extra buffering to equalize the delays over the different paths.
-This equalization ensures that the resultant compound flow will not exceed its contracted bandwidth even after one or the other of the paths is restored after a failure. buffering can be also used to provide in-order delivery.
+If member flows that take different-length paths through the network are combined, a merge point may require extra buffering to equalize the delays over the different paths.
+This equalization ensures that the resultant compound flow will not exceed its contracted bandwidth even after one or the other of the paths is restored after a failure.
+The extra buffering can be also used to provide in-order delivery.